ibm-cloud-docs/hlf-support/ibmblockchain_support.md

 ## Submitting support cases
 {: #blockchain-support-cases}

-For issues that are related to {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric 1.0.0, you can submit a support case from the [mysupport](https://www.ibm.com/support/pages/node/6487427){: external} page.
+For issues that are related to {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric, you can submit a support case from the [mysupport](https://www.ibm.com/support/pages/node/6487427){: external} page.

 For issues that are related to the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric acquired through the Red Hat Marketplace, it is recommended that you submit a support ticket through the Red Hat Marketplace [support portal](https://marketplace.redhat.com/en-us/support){: external}.